In this post, we are going to explore what Erectile Dysfunction (or ED), who it affects, the common causes, medication, and treatments, including CBD.

 Side effects: headaches, nasal congestion, vision problems, light sensitivity and indigestion, optic nerve damage (rarely), long painful erection, heart attack, the fluid pressure inside the eye, abnormal heart rhythms.

 Cialis, similar to Viagra and Levitra, increases blood flow to the penis, and this enables an erection.
 However, it does not lead to sexual arousal.
 You should not take Cialis if you have or had heart issues, high or low blood pressure, strokes, a blood disorder, liver or kidney disease, stomach ulcers, or advised not to have sex.

 Side Effects: serious and sudden drop in blood pressure or hypotension, dizziness, nausea, and numbness, a prolonged erection.

-Alprostadil self-injection is injected directly into the penis and makes the blood vessels expand.
+Alprostadil self-injection directly into the penis makes the blood vessels expand.
 You should not take this if you have had allergies to other drugs or food preservatives, prescription drugs, herbal and dietary supplements.